-Guidance counselors will meet with all students in a classroom lesson to review graduation requirements, course selections, and graduation progress.
+School counselors will meet with all students in an assembly, and in the classroom to review graduation requirements, course selections, and graduation progress.

 Teachers will make recommendations for levels for next year.
-Students will log into the WooEdu portal and choose courses for next year from February 26 - April 4, 2025.
-The counselors will then approve the selected courses when they meet individually with their students.
+The counselors will then approve the selected courses when they meet with their students.

-Pick your elective course(s) according to "Courses by Grade" worksheet; this will help you choose the correct courses offered for your grade level at Doherty.
-A maximum of seven credits should be entered.
-Here are the Course Registration Instructions.
+Pick your elective course(s) according to "COURSES BY GRADE" worksheet below; this will help you choose the correct courses offered for your grade level at Doherty.
+A maximum of 6.75 credits should be entered.

 Students are able to see their progress toward graduation in WooEdu under Course Plan.